robert-abc/HTC2022-Sparse-DIP/README.md

 * **Outer loop** (repeat three times)
    1. Such as in CSIIRR, estimating the unknown projections (subsection 3.3.1).
 In the first iteration, the input is the output from the first step.
    1. **First Inner loop**: Such as in CSIIRR, reconstructing via MMP (subsection 3.3.2).
 We will call this result $x^{MMP}$.
 Note that it is an iterative algorithm with inner iterations defined by a stopping criterion that depends on a user-defined tolerance.
    1. Denoising the result of *ii* with non-local means.
-We will call this result as $x_{den}^{MMP}$.
+We will call this result $x_{den}^{MMP}$.
    1. Using the morphological operation closing (erosion of the dilation) in the result of *iii*.
-We will call this result simply as $x^*$ and will include it in a regularization term in the following DIP reconstruction of *iv*.
+We will call this result simply $x^*$ and will include it in a regularization term in the following DIP reconstruction of *iv*.
    1. **Second inner loop**: Reconstructing the tomographic image using the DIP using the solid disk + noise as the DIP input and $x^*$ in a regularization term.
 Note that it is an iterative algorithm with inner iterations defined by a fixed number of iterations.
    1. Repeat

 ## 5. Reconstruction postprocessing: Segmentation

-By the instructions: *The competitors do not need to follow the above segmentation procedure, and are encouraged to explore various segmentation techniques for the limited-angle reconstructions.* The segmentation method proposed by the challenge organizers is available at  https://www.fips.fi/HTCdata.php and is mostly based on the Otsu's segmentation method.
+By the instructions: *The competitors do not need to follow the above segmentation procedure, and are encouraged to explore various segmentation techniques for the limited-angle reconstructions.* The segmentation method proposed by the challenge organizers is available at  https://www.fips.fi/HTCdata.php and is mostly based on Otsu's segmentation method.

 Instead of using this method, we performed the following steps on the tomography obtained in Section 4:

 * Preprocessing the output by denoising it with nonlocal means
-* Calculating the threshold with the Otsu's method
+* Calculating the threshold with Otsu's method
 * Adjusting a sigmoid to the denoised image, considering the threshold
 * Creating a checkerboard level set with binary values
 * Using the Chan-Vese segmentation algorithm considering the checkerboard level set as the starting level set.